 If you’ve mastered budgeting and are stashing away some cash every month, first off, congratulations.
 This is the first step to achieving financial independence.

-Now, it’s time to consider using an investment platform like SoFi Wealth Management to help grow your nest egg.
+Now, it’s time to consider using an investment platform like SoFi Invest to help grow your nest egg.
 With 0% in management fees and $0 for unlimited personal finance advice, it’s a no brainer.

 The team manages your passive assets and helps map out a plan to your milestones whether it be early retirement or paying off your mortgage.
 We automatically rebalance your investments and reduce the risk of your portfolio by investing in thousands of assets.
 And our financial planners offer personalized tips based on your own situation and future financial goals.

 This information isn’t financial advice.
 Investment decisions should be based on specific financial needs, goals and risk appetite.

 Advisory services offered through SoFi Wealth, LLC, a registered investment advisor.